Feliciakwame/week-1-code-challenge/README.md

- week-1-code-challenge
- The challenge contains three questions:

- Question 1:
+# Week One Code Challenge

+## Prequisities

+1. Create a repository on your GitHub account.

+   NB: One folder, with 3-4 files for each solution.
+Please note that a single file should only hold one solution.

+2. Use JavaScript to wire down the solution.

+3. Push the solution to the above repository once done.

+4. Submit the repository link for grading.

+5. Ensure your repository has a well written README.

+## Sytem Requirements

+- Node 18+
+- A browser capable of running javascript e.g safari,firefox and chrome
+- A text editor capable of running javascript e.g Visual Studio Code
+- RAM storage >8GB
+- Disc space >1GB

+## Installation

+- Open your local terminal
+- Clone the repository from git using:
+   git clone (SSH KEY)
+- Change directory to your file by using the 'cd' command
+- Open your file using the 'code(space).' command

+# Challenge 1: Student Grade Generator (Toy Problem)

 Write a function that prompts the user to input student marks.
 The input should be between 0 and 100.
 The output should correspond the correct grade, as shown below:

- The pseudocode:
-1.Declaring the function
-2.Declaring the variable input
+        A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

+- function marks_fn() {
+- let input;
+- while (true) {
-3.Prompt the user to enter an input
+  // Prompt the user to enter student marks
+- input = prompt("Enter student marks:");
+  //Use the else condition to countercheck the user's input
+- if (!isNaN(input) && input >= 0 && input <= 100) {
+  break;
+  } else {
+- alert("Enter a number 0-100");
+  }
+  }
+- let grade;
-4.Use an if statement to countercheck the value entered 5.Bring an alert if the condition is not fulfilled 6.Use the else if statement because we have multiple choices 7.Output a return value
+  //Use the else if condition because we have multiple conditions
-8.Code ends

-Question 2:

-Write a program that takes the speed of a car as input e.g 80.
-If the speed is less than 70, it should print “Ok”.
-Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.
-  The Pseudocode:
-1.function declaration
-2.Declaring the variables
-3.Prompt user to enter value for car speed
-4.Use the if condition to counteract the speed limit 5.The else condition is then executed if the if condition is not valid 6.Code ends

-Question 3:
-Write a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
-Calculate the payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.
-  The Pseudocode:
-1.Function declaration
-2.Prompt user to enter values for benefits and basic salary 3.Variable declarations
-4.Calculations of tax,NHIF deductions and NSSF deductions 5.Calculate net salary by deducting the gross salary from the rest of the deductions 6.Code ends
+- if (input < 40) {
+  grade = "E";
+  } else if (input < 50) {
+  grade = "D";
+  } else if (input < 60) {
+  grade = "C";
+  } else if (input < 70) {
+  grade = "B";
+  } else {
+  grade = "A";
+  }
+- alert("The grade for marks" + input + "is" + grade);
+  }